carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ### Pixels

 It is important to realise that images are stored as rectangular arrays of hundreds, thousands, or millions of discrete "picture elements," otherwise known as pixels.
-Each pixel can be thought of as a single square point of colored light.
+Each pixel can be thought of as a single square point of coloured light.

 For example, consider this image of a Jabiru, with a square area designated by a red box: